New York City Mayor Eric Adams indicted, sources say - KESQ

 As part of their investigation, FBI agents seized Adams’ cell phones days after the raid on Suggs’ home.

 After Adams gave a speech in Manhattan, FBI agents “walked right up to him,” asked his NYPD security detail to step aside, and then climbed into Adams’ city-issued SUV, sources previously told CNN.
-It was there that agents presented him with a warrant to seize his electronic devices, the sources said.
+There, agents presented him with a warrant to seize his electronic devices, the sources said.

 The seizure marked a dramatic escalation of the federal probe into whether foreign money was funneled to his campaign, bringing the investigation directly to the Democratic mayor.